g-a-borrero/cosmos/Introduction/Combat/Actions/index.md

 ### Movement

 Your character may move using Flying, Swimming, or Walking depending on their environment.
 Indicate which direction they are going and how far.
 The maximum movement you can make is based on your individual character and their current environment.

+### Skill Check

+You can choose to perform a Skill Check in the middle of combat.

+### Utility

+This is when your character does something to support themselves or another character, whether it be blocking another character with a shield or casting a healing spell.